p-avital/secded-rs/README.md

 At encoding, the last `code_size` bits of `data` are replaced with `r`.
 At decoding, if an error is detected (non-null, known syndrome), it is corrected in-place, and the last `code_size` bits are reset to `0` to avoid misinterpretations and allow for immediate re-encoding even after mutating the data.

+## Licensing
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.